bahmutov/PE-N-starter/README.md

     npm install
     npm run dev

+## Make it your own

+    git remote remove origin
+    git remote add origin <your github url>

+To have Github auth working:
+    cp config/default-dev.json config/local-dev.json

-To have Github auth working, copy `config/default-dev.json` to `config/local-dev.json` and enter Github application id and secret (you can create new developer application from your [profile](https://github.com/settings/applications)).
+Edit `config/local-dev.json` and enter Github application id and secret (you can create new developer application from your [profile](https://github.com/settings/applications)).
 For local testing set the callback from Github to your application to `http://localhost:3000/auth/github/callback`

 ### Utils